Derby of the Eternal Enemies (basketball): Basketball rivalry

-Panathinaikos and Olympiacos are the two most successful basketball teams in Greece.
-The eternal enemies are the most traditional basketball powers as they have been fighting in the top level of the Greek basketball scene longer than any other team.
+Panathinaikos and Olympiacos are two successful basketball teams in Greece.
+These two teams are long standing rivals and are successful clubs in Greek basketball.
+They have competed against each other at professional level for more years than any other teams in the country itself.

 Their rivalry is highly credited, especially in the 1990s-2000s, when they met each other in several regular season and playoff series, and in some EuroLeague matches which marked their history.